Skip to Content

 Identify a leak

-What happens if I refuse to have a malfunctioning meter replaced?
+What if I refuse to have a malfunctioning meter replaced?

-The most affordable and reasonable approach is to work with us on the replacement of the meter inside your home.
+The most affordable approach is to work with us to replace the meter inside your home.

-However, if you refuse, the City of West Kelowna will have to install a water meter pit outside your home where the water service enters your property.
+If you refuse, the City of West Kelowna will install a meter pit outside your home where the water service enters your property.
 Before this happens, the City will send you a third, final notice letter, giving you the opportunity to replace the meter inside your home instead.
-If the City is required to proceed with the installation of the outside pit and water meter, the City will place all applicable charges on your utility bill.
+If the City must proceed with an outside pit installation, the City will place all applicable charges on your utility bill.

-Any unpaid utility charges transfer to property taxes at yearend as ‘taxes in arrears’, and interest charges will accrue.
+Unpaid utility bill charges transfer to property taxes at yearend as ‘taxes in arrears’, and interest charges will accrue.

 Utility bills and payment options